 You should put just as much effort into cleaning your makeup products as your makeup routine.
 Products touch both you and your clients’ faces every day, making them a breeding ground for bacteria or diseases, should you fail to sanitize makeup and tools properly.

 Providing a clean and safe environment for your work is just as essential to your career and professional reputation as your talent.
-Makeup artists who have been admitted to a professional institute, have participated or earned a diploma or certification, or sought continuing education courses have probably encountered classwork on sanitation practices.
+Makeup artists who have been admitted to a professional makeup school, have participated or earned a diploma or certification, or sought continuing education courses have probably encountered classwork on sanitation practices.
 However, more casual or self-taught makeup artists may not have much knowledge on the topic.

 The following guide serves as a reminder of tips and best practices for makeup professionals and enthusiasts.